-Performs read I/O operations on the raw device to determine if a Monitor
+Performs read I/O operations on the raw device to determine if a physical disk or a partition is accessible.

 ONLINE Indicates that the disk is working normally.
 FAULTED Indicates that the disk has stopped working or is inaccessible.
 UNKNOWN Indicates that a problem exists either with the configuration or the ability to determine the status of the resource.

-Required attribute Description Partition Indicates which partition to monitor.
+Table 2-7 Required attributes Required attribute Description Partition Indicates which partition to monitor.
 Specify the partition with the full path beginning with a slash (/).
 If absolute path is not specified, the name is assumed to reside in /dev/rdsk/.
 Example: "/dev/rdsk/c2t0d0s2" or "/dev/vx/dmp/c2t0d0s2" Type and dimension: string-scalar Note: If DMP device name is provided, ensure that persistence of the naming scheme is set to Yes to avoid path name changes by reboot or device re-configuration.
 Refer to the Dynamic Multi-Pathing Administrator's guide for details on setting persistence for naming scheme.
 Note: If the disk is Extensible Firmware Interface (EFI) labeled, use the pathname without slice number.

 '''

 type Disk (

 static int OfflineMonitorInterval = 60

 static str ArgList[] = { Partition }

 static str Operations = None

 str Partition

+)

 '''